soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ## Summary

-With that, we have completed our `HsBlog.Directory` module that converts a directory safely.
+With that, we have completed our `HsBlog.Directory` module that is responsible for converting a directory safely.
 Note that the code could probably be simplified quite a bit if we were fine with errors crashing the entire program altogether, but sometimes this is the price we pay for robustness.
 It is up to you to choose what you can live with